Laurette Tuckerman: Research

+fluid layer, and their first full numerical simulation.

+She has also studied the laminar-turbulent patterns which occur during transition to turbulence in wall-bounded shear flows.

 Awards

 In 2002, she was elected as fellow of the American Physical Society and in 2018 she became a fellow of Euromech.
 She gave the Ludwig Prandtl Memorial lecture at the 2024 GAMM meeting.
 She received the Émilie Du Châtelet prize from the Société Française de Physique in 2025.